Djohnnie/CSharpWars/README.md

 ##### Frontend
 The game itself should have an attractive frontend to display the death match battle of robots inside the arena.
 The **[Unity Game Engine](https://unity3d.com/)** promises to provide a quick and easy platform to create stunning 3D environments, combined with C# to write its game logic.
 The Unity Game Engine can compile to native Windows applications, but also supports a wide range of other platforms including WebGL.

+The arena has a space theme and shows a 2 dimensional grid floating among the stars.
+The camera will slowly rotate around the arena to provide a 360 degree view on the ongoing battle.
+Robots will be represented by animated models of robots that move on this floating grid and perform their turns simultaniously with a pause of a few seconds between each turn.
+The game client will only present the arena and the player is not able to interact with the robots.

-A web-based UI can be used for players to write C# scripts and deploy them to the game arena.
+The player can use a web-based UI to write C# scripts and deploy them to the game arena.
 Because this part of the game is currently not the main focus of this project, I will keep it simple and develop it using **[ASP.NET Core MVC](https://github.com/dotnet/core)**.

 ##### Middleware
-Running C# scripts dynamically should be doable using the **[Microsoft Compiler Platform (Roslyn)](https://github.com/dotnet/roslyn)**.
+Running C# scripts dynamically is doable using the **[Microsoft Compiler Platform (Roslyn)](https://github.com/dotnet/roslyn)**.
 This framework provides access to the C# Compiler by feeding it C# code as-a-string.
-If I feed the compiled C# script some context, the script itself can alter this context which I can then feed to the game-loop.
+If I feed the compiled C# script some context, the script itself can alter this context which I can then feed into the game-loop.
 For simplicity and flexibility, I will implement this middleware game-loop logic as a Console Application.

+Visual Studio and other tools use The **Microsoft Compiler Platform** primarily for C# compilation, Intellisense and code validation.
+Because the watch and immediate window in Visual Studio also use the C# compiler, the platform also provides scripting possibilities on top of C#.
+I will use this part of the platform to compile the players' C# script and run it as part of the game-loop.
+If the arena contains more than one robot, the game-loop will run all compiled C# scripts in parallel and evaluate the results to update the game-state.

 ##### Backend
 I will provide communication between frontends and backend using a simple HTTP based technology like **[ASP.NET Core WebApi](https://github.com/dotnet/core)**.
-The frontend game client should be able to poll the game state and the frontend web client should be able to deploy new robots and scripts to the game-loop.
+The frontend game client should be able to poll the game-state and the frontend web client should be able to deploy new robots and scripts to the game-loop.

 Data will be stored in a single relation database using **[Microsoft SQL Server for Linux on Docker](https://hub.docker.com/_/microsoft-mssql-server)** or **[Azure SQL](https://azure.microsoft.com/nl-nl/free/sql-database)**.